 “Let’s look at it on an evolution level,” Dr. Chatterjee explains.
 “Millions of years ago, if you weren’t part of a tribe and you were excluded, you were vulnerable to threat.
 Your stress responses kicked into gear.
 Your immune system would get ramped up and your body would get inflamed.
 All of that happened just because you are alone.”

-The ‘Doctor in the House’ star says lonely people are 30 percent more likely to have a stroke or heart attack and high social stress is a huge risk factor for dying of a chronic disease.
+Lonely people are 30 percent more likely to have a stroke or heart attack and high social stress is a huge risk factor for dying of a chronic disease

 The problem in today’s society is that things designed to bring us closer together can actually have the opposite effect.